 Feast: Food That Celebrates Life by Nigella Lawson

 I’ve been a fan of Nigella’s writing since Nigel Slater (my other favourite cookery writer) gave his readers a tip-off about her first cookery book How To Eat.
-In fact, How To Eat was so beloved in our house that both I and my housemate had a copy – just in case we parted ways and one of us would end up living without it.
+In fact, How To Eat was so beloved in our house that both my housemates had a copy – just in case we parted ways and one of the three of us would end up living without it.
 Together with all Nigel’s books and Darina Allen’s impressive Ballymaloe Cooking School Cookbook, How To Eat sits on that section of the cookbook shelf that gets plundered on a regular basis.

 While How To Be A Domestic Goddess is also a worthwhile and oft-used book, especially if I’m in the mood for night-time baking, neither Nigella Bites nor Forever Summer managed to set my world alight.
 Perhaps there was too much emphasis on Nigella the TV star and not enough on Nigella the cook.
 So it’s a relief to pick (or heft) Feast up and realise that, freed from programme constraints, this is Nigella doing what she does best; writing gloriously evocative and approachable recipes.
 It’s a dense tome of a book, which clocks in at almost 500 pages and has text that looks like it was sized down to make sure it didn’t take over another couple of hundred pages.